ArmanShirzad/ArmanShirzad/README.md

 - Ranked 5th in ICT Programming Challenge at Sharif University.
 - I enjoy exploring nature and learning new cultures.
 💼 **Let’s Collaborate:**
-I'm open to collaborating on .NET applications, AI research, and R&D projects.
+I'm open to collaborating on any stack, AI research, and R&D projects.

 📫 **Get in Touch:**
 - [LinkedIn](https://linkedin.com/in/arman-shirzad)